joomla/user-interface-text/introduction.md

-The official language of Joomla is en-GB and this guide is intended to assist anyone writing language strings in en-GB (British English).
+The official language of Joomla is en-GB and this guide is intended to assist anyone writing language strings in en-GB (English English).
 This guide should not be translated but may help serve as a starting point for Translation Teams to localise and produce their own guide.

 ### Purpose
 * Establish official style guidelines for writing en-GB strings.